LauraCole1900/sequelize-e-commerce-backend/README.md

 ## Description

-This is a CLI e-commerce back-end using Express, MySQL and Sequelize.
+This is a sample, CLI-based e-commerce back-end using Express, MySQL and Sequelize, with route functionality demonstrated using Thunder Client.

 ## Links